SUNCAT-Center/CatLearn/CONTRIBUTING.md

         $ python test/test_suit.py

 To make changes to this, it is possibly to simply edit the `Dockerfile`.
+The current setup uses Python 2.7, to change this to Python 3.6 simply edit the first line of the `Dockerfile` to:

+        FROM continuumio/anaconda3